Mikejo5000/vsts-docs-pr/docs/user-guide/devops-labs/tfs/packagemanagement/readme.md

 ---
+title: Package Management in TFS
-title: Package Management in Team Foundation Server 2018
+description: Package Management in Team Foundation Server ms.prod: vs-devops-alm ms.technology: ms.assetid: 43DEF58B-0FDB-476C-A385-3DCB70D0C653
-layout: page
-sidebar: tfs
-permalink: /labs/tfs/packagemanagement/
-folder: /labs/tfs/packagemanagement/
+ms.manager: douge
+ms.author:
+ms.date: 01/25/2018
 ---

+# Package Management in TFS

-Lab version:15.4
+**TFS 2018 | TFS 2017** Lab version:15.4

-Last updated:11/7/2017

-# Overview

 Package Management is an extension that makes it easy to discover, install, and publish NuGet, npm, and Maven packages in Team Foundation Server.
 It's deeply integrated with other hubs like Build so that package management can become a seamless part of your existing workflows.